 - imitation learning (robots are learning the tasks from a demonstration by humans);

 An important line of EDI research is Embedded Intelligence, which processes sensor-generated information as close to the source as possible.
 Data processing and decision-making are shifted away from data centers and cloud computing to the border between the cloud and the physical world (edge/fog computing).
 Embedded machine-perception algorithms in specialized chips, such as FPGAs and SoCs, allow for low-latency and energy-efficient solutions.
-By combining this approach with the development of computationally efficient algorithms (real-time video processing on Raspberry Pi Zero), we are able to extend autonomy to power-limited technologies such as small unmanned aerial vehicles.
+By combining this approach with the development of computationally efficient algorithms, we are able to extend autonomy to power-limited technologies such as small unmanned aerial vehicles.

 - Artificial Intelligence for Digitizing Industry (AI4DI) #H2020

 - Development of a robotic weed management equipment (RONIN) #ESIF

 - Framework of key enabling technologies for safe and autonomous drones applications (COMP4DRONES) #H2020

 - Integration of reliable technologies for protection against Covid-19 in healthcare and high-risk areas (COV-CLEAN) #SRP (VPP)